Chiral effects and Joule heating in hot and dense matter: CPI rates and chirality flipping due to electron mass

 \subsection{CPI with non-degenerate protons}

-We will now consider temperatures such that protons are non-degenerate, i.e. $T\gg T_p$ where $T_p$ is the proton degeneracy temperature set by $T_p=\frac{k_F^2}{2M}$ where $k_F$ is the proton Fermi momenta and $M$ is the proton mass.
+We will now consider temperatures such that protons are non-degenerate, i.e. $T\gg T_p$ where $T_p$ is the proton degeneracy temperature set by $T_p=\frac{(\mu_P^2-M^2)}{2M}$ where $\mu_p$ is the proton Fermi energy and $M$ is the proton mass.
 In this regime, we can now consider initial chiral chemical potential of $\mu_5$ such that $\mu_e\gg \mu_5>0$ where $\mu_5$ can be larger or smaller than $T$.
 The limit of $T\gg \mu_5$ was considered in \cite{Grabowska:2014efa} whereas $T<\mu_5$ was not.
 We will consider both of these regions of parameter space in the following calculation.

 We now compute the chirality flip rate of electrons induced by the electron mass.
+We will in general refer to this rate as $\Gamma_m$ and evaluate it indifferent parameter regimes.
 In an idealized scenario of massless electrons, this rate is zero.
 However, for massive electrons, electron chirality is not a good quantum number and as a result electron collision with electrons, protons, photon will lead to chirality flip.
 The dominant contribution to chirality flip in this regime arises from electron-proton scattering \cite{Grabowska:2014efa}.
 We also have another possible mechanism for chirality flipping, namely scattering of electrons with ambient photons, i.e. Compton scattering.
 The relevance of this process for high temperature $T\gg \mu_e$ electron positron plasmas was pointed out in \cite{Boyarsky:2020ani}.
-However, in all our calculations, we assume that this channel is suppressed due to the low density ($\propto T^3$) of ambient photons in cold $T \ll \mu_e$ neutron stars.
+However, in all our calculations, we assume that this channel is suppressed due to the low density ($\propto T^3$) of ambient photons since for all of the parameter space of interest $T \ll \mu_e$.